About VBM Sprint

 What would the company's bottom line look like if the owners were paid market wages for their work?

-How much profit is for the company and how much is for the owner's overtime?
+How much of the profit comes from the business itself and how much from the owner’s overtime?

-Is the result a systemic issue or a one-off event?
+Is the result a systemic outcome or is it a one-off event?

 Mechanism 2